 Cryptocurrency for Privacy

-If you hand a panhandler $5 or pay a sex worker $500 in cash, no one knows but your two.
+If you hand a panhandler $5 or pay a sex worker $500 in cash, no one knows but you two.
 With many cryptocurrencies, every transaction you make is part of a public record, called the blockchain, which anyone can see.
-It may be difficult to associate your identity with the digital address of your wallet, but governments and private individuals who want to trace those transactions can usually do so if they wish to invest enough and resources.
+It may be difficult to associate your identity with the digital address of your wallet, but governments and private individuals who want to trace those transactions can usually do so if they wish to invest enough time and resources.